jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 12: (1:21:15 + ages = ages and ages, rank awful)

+Work interrupted play today, which is fortunate because I was looking for someone to blame for my poor showing.
+There is probably some graph theory I should know that lets you compute the number of edges trivially, but since I don't know it (and refuse to google anything) I had to bludgeon my way through this puzzle.
+The code looks complicated, and despite giving the correct answers it's hard for me to have high confidence in it.

+Seemed reasonable to compute the perimeter by first treating each plot as an isolated region, and then subtracting the number of common walls.
+For the straight sections of fence, I (eventually) thought of counting the number of bends.
+A bend either being a plot that no neighbours in the region, or a point outside the region that touches three plots inside the region (the points outside have to abut the region, making them easy to find).
+The puzzle kindly (I thought) pointed out the exception to this rule, when a diagonal forms in an internal region.
+Translating that into code took a while, and it was all a bit fiddly.

+Probably should have adopted a class for storing points, so I could attach methods to give the neighbours etc.

 ## Day 11: (21:24 + 29:24 = 50:48, rank 4133)

 Lovely twist in part 2.
 When the penny dropped it was delightfully easy to